Table of Contents

 • Basic relevance tuning UI

 Swiftype removes operational burden but lacks advanced personalization.
-For many stores, that’s fine—until you need search to support a real merchandising strategy.
+For many stores, that’s fine—until you need search to support real merchandising constraints like margin protection, inventory pressure, or category-specific ranking rules.

 6. Bloomreach Search & Merchandising

 Bloomreach targets large enterprises with advanced AI personalization.
-It’s built for organizations that treat product discovery as a program: dedicated teams, testing cadence, and enough traffic to justify heavy experimentation.
+It’s built for organizations that treat product discovery as a program: dedicated teams, testing cadence, and enough traffic to justify heavy experimentation across search, category pages, and recommendations.

 It’s powerful—but heavy.
-Implementation, data requirements, and change management are real costs, especially if you’re trying to coordinate across ecommerce, analytics, and engineering.
-This is where “can it do it?” matters less than “can we run it every week?”
+Implementation, data requirements, and change management are real costs, especially if you’re coordinating across ecommerce, analytics, and engineering.
+This is where “can it do it?” matters less than “can we run it every week without breaking workflows?”

 • Deep AI-driven product discovery